hyperionix/docs/content/hdk.md

 ---

 # Hyperionix Development Kit
 HDK is toolset for helping to develop, test and debug packages locally before push it into wildlife.
-The main part of the toolset is `hdk` utility which allows to verify packages syntax, run its tests inside itself and event inject packages to the other processes.
+The main part of the toolset is `hdk` utility which allows to verify packages syntax, run its tests inside itself and even inject packages to the other processes.
 You can check it in action in [first package guide](guide)

 ## HDK cheatsheet
 Make load-unload of a package.